jooapa/SuperF4/README.md

 Windows Tool allows you to quickly close an unresponsive window on your Windows machine, with autoclicker

 ## Speed
-Superfetch is the slowest the three, because its made in python rather than with Rust like the other ones
+Superfetch is the slowest of the three, because its made with python rather than with Rust like the other two